-In addition, we are developing multiple product candidates in psychiatry to address the large unmet medical need and market opportunity for the treatment of attention deficit hyperactivity disorder (ADHD), and with SPN-810 specifically, addressing impulsive aggression in patients who have ADHD and who are being treated with standard ADHD treatment, an indication area for which there is currently no approved product.
+In addition, we are developing multiple product candidates in psychiatry to address the large unmet medical need and market opportunity for the treatment of attention deficit hyperactivity disorder (ADHD).
+With SPN-810, we are treating impulsive aggression in patients who have ADHD and who are being treated with standard ADHD treatment.
+There are currently no approved products indicated for the treatment of impulsive aggression in patients who have ADHD.